 Have diverse leadership, that includes representatives reflective of the communities they serve.

 Be a qualified non-profit organizations exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue code, or under the fiscal sponsorship of such an organization.

 Not have received an Episcopal Impact Fund Community Grant in 2022.

 Contact Episcopal Impact Fund at email@example.com with any questions.

 Grant Criteria / Frequently Asked Questions

-Q: What is the process and timeline for your 2022 community grants?
+Q: What is the process and timeline for your 2023 community grants?

-Early April: Finalists notified of grant decisions.
+May: Finalists notified of grant decisions

 Q: Are there specific size organizations that Episcopal Impact Fund tends to fund?